mandrewsstudio/astro/src/content/home/Section3.md

 ---
-title: What is a brand?
+title: Para 1
-image: /images/whatisabrand/1-Brand-Toolkit.jpg
+image: /images/Studio.avif
-buttonText: Read the article →
+buttonText: Our Studio →
-buttonLink: /whatisabrand/
+buttonLink: /about/
 ---

-Story, personality and perception — a brand is more than you might think.
+In Progress supports brands and projects that strive to make the world a better place.

+If we don’t believe in it, we don’t do it.